-A trip to Tassie is an absolute must for anyone looking for a regional escape that covers all bases.
-Think gourmet dining, cool climate wines and enough open-air adventure to keep you smiling long after you’ve landed.
-What’s more, Tassie is the first state in Australia to reach the milestone of providing its entire population with 100% renewable electricity.
+A Tasmania getaway is an absolute must for anyone looking for a regional escape that covers all bases.
+Think gourmet dining, cool climate wines, and enough open-air adventure to keep you smiling long after you’ve unpacked.
+What’s more, it’s the first state in Australia to reach the milestone of providing its entire population with 100% renewable electricity.

-If you’re planning a Tasmania getaway, we’ve got you covered with our top picks for the ultimate eco-escape.
+If you’re looking for your next regional adventure, we’ve got you covered with our top picks for the ultimate Tassie escape.